-Anyway, I really do believe there is some kind of force that radiates from canteens and vending machines, drawing children into the vortex, messing with their minds.
+Anyway, I really do believe there is some kind of force that radiates from canteens and vending machines, drawing children into the vortex, and messing with their minds.
 What else could possibly explain the attraction?
-And if you believe in conspiracy theories, maybe it is actually is alien driven.
-Either way, when it comes to keeping your kids away from crappy canteen and vending machine food, the struggle is real.
+Either way, when it comes to keeping your kids away from the crappy canteen and vending machine food, the struggle is real.
 Fortunately, this Healthy Blueberry Cornbread can help.

 - 1 ½ cups blueberries- frozen or use fresh when in season, if desired

-- 1 cup + 1 tsp of all-purpose flour divided
+- 1 cup + 1 teaspoon of all-purpose flour divided

 - 1 cup yellow cornmeal

 - ¼ cup brown sugar packed

 - ⅔ cup low-fat 1% milk